 In September 2018 Turkish courts finally forbade the re-conversion of Hagia Sophia to a mosque.
 However, just a few months previously, in April, the President of Turkey, Recep Tayyip Erdogan, felt compelled to recite Muslim prayers and praise Mehmet Fatih in Hagia Sophia.
 I have no idea how independent the Turkish courts are from the President, I assume not much, so this decision must reflect the President's direction on the future of Hagia Sophia.
 It would be great if this means we can rest assured that it will continue as a museum and the agitation by and demonstrations fundamentalists will stop.
 It was great to see the recent reports of the visit of the Greek Prime Minister, Alexis Tsipras, to Hagia Sophia and the possibility the re-opening of the Theological School of Halki will happen soon.
+There is a wonderful 10th century Byzantine church there that might date from the reign of John I Tzimiskes, an Armenian emperor.
+It has always functioned as a church and was never converted into a mosque.

 Everybody understands that Hagia Sophia essential identity is Christian, even Muslims.
 The modifications to Hagia Sophia to adapt it for Muslim worship have never fit the building and feel awkward and unnatural.
 From the beginning the Ottomans understood that they were custodians of its Christian past and had a responsibility to preserve it, even as they used it for their own faith.
 For 300 years after the conquest the mosaics of Hagia Sophia were uncovered, millions of Muslims worshiped under them, undisturbed.
 This seems inconceivable today, but it is true.
 The beauty of the architecture and its decoration was treasured by the Sultans, who did their best to protect what they had inherited from the past, even though they had utterly destroyed Byzantium in 1453 and replaced it with a new Islamic Empire.